paramdeep30/movie-trailer-project/README.md

 Project contents: <br>
 This project consists for the following files:

-entertainment_center.py - main Python file which contains details of all movies media.py - contains the class Movie that create object of class fresh_tomatoes.py - creates the HTML file for the website (Udacity supplied)
+entertainment_center.py - main Python file which contains details of all movies<br>
+media.py - contains the class Movie that create object of class<br>
+fresh_tomatoes.py - creates the HTML file for the website (Udacity supplied)

 How to Run Project